 - When the apple mixture is softened, pour the chicken stock and cider into the pot.
 Add the spice and herb bundle and cover the pot.
 Bring to boil, then lower the heat and simmer for 40 minutes.

-- Remove the spice bundle and discard.
+- Remove the spice bundle and discard it.
 Working in batches, puree the soup in a blender.
 Pour the puree through a fine-mesh sieve into a clean pot, pressing down on the solids.
 Repeat with the remaining soup.

 - Reheat the soup gently over low heat and season with salt and pepper to taste.
 Serve hot.

 Fun fact!
-The juniper I used here is also from our garden so I includes wild juniper.
+The juniper I used here is also from our garden so it’s wild juniper.
 Did you know that the juniper berry is actually a fruit?
 It takes three years for the fruit to fully develop while it changes color from green to blue and finally almost black.

 I use juniper to mix with salt and marinade game with it.
 Sometimes I flavor drinks and picklings but to be honest I need more juniper recipes.
 While this apple soup is a keeper, it’s also a start to explore more.
 How do you use juniper?

 Find cookbook Fire + Ice.
-Classic Nordic Cooking by Darra Goldstein via this link or check your nearest bookstore/library.
-It’s a beautiful cookbook and full of wonderful recipes & Nordic flavours.
+Classic Nordic Cooking by Darra Goldstein via this link* or check your nearest bookstore/library.
+It’s a beautiful cookbook and full of wonderful recipes & Nordic flavors.

 I’m also very curious about her newest cookbook focusing on Russian food, please check the Beyond the North Wind: Russia in Recipes and Lore by Darra Goldstein* if you started salivating already too!